bonitasoft/bonita-examples/bonita-loan-request-application/README.md

 If you just want to run an embedded H2 database, nothing is required.

-To have your application point to a MySQL, PostgreSQL, Microsoft SQL Server, or Oracle database make sure you have a Database server up and running, and that it contains a schema reserved for Bonita Engine (default name is `bonita`).
+To have your application point to a MySQL, PostgreSQL, Microsoft SQL Server, or Oracle database make sure you have a Database server up and running, and that it contains a schema dedicated to Bonita Engine (default name is `bonita`).
 For deeper details on database preparation for Bonita, see [the specific documentation page](https://documentation.bonitasoft.com/bonita/current/database-configuration).

 ### Processes